nathansibon/plant_buddy/README.md

     	numpy         1.16.2    calculations
     	pyowm         3.0.0     openweathermap, source for outdoor weather matplotlib    3.0.2     creating charts
+    	PIL	      1.1.6	image manipulation
 		flask         1.0.2     basic webserver for python
-    	flask_wtf	  0.14.3    flask implementation of WTForms (for new features coming soon!) this should auto-install WTForms as well
+    	flask_wtf.
+0.14.3    flask implementation of WTForms (for new features coming soon!) this should auto-install WTForms as well

 3. Here are the libraries you'll need for the sensors.